zhanghaze/GetandCleanDataProject/CodeBook.md

    column name "Activity.Subject" and the column name then I merge this one data frame with the rest of the data frame by column "Activity.Subject"

+The data:

+Subject: Factor identify each subject
+Activity: Factor identify each activity.

+other names:
+the mean of features.

 Done.